-Addressed using her full title Chief Davies-Okundaye, the artist is, indeed, a Yoruba chief, but her life story is one of entrepreneurial spirit and independence rather than privilege.
-She points out that she achieved everything on her own merit after her separation from a husband with 15 wives and 62 children!
+Chief Davies-Okundaye is, indeed, a Yoruba chief, but her life story is one of entrepreneurial vision and an independent spirit.
+She points out that she achieved everything on her own merit after her separation from a husband with 15 wives and 62 children.
 She is now such a renowned artist that as well as this exhibition at the Gallery of African Art, another painting, Feminine Power 2002, is being exhibited at the British Library’s West Africa: Word, Symbol, Song exhibition.
 She also owns West Africa’s largest gallery and is an enthusiastic champion of an indigo-dyed cloth called Adire produced by Yoruba women.

 Her oil on canvas Women of Honour (2005) is actually painted on fabric.
 The white canvas is ‘knitted’ together as one would a tapestry or rug with the frayed edges evident.
 The theme of powerful women crops up again – the overriding image of the black matriarch, which Davies-Okundaye represents too, as a Yoruba chief.
 But the women shown here are everyday mothers and grandmothers, the brushstrokes representing their faces and bodies are angular and slight.
 Full-coloured in the centre ground, all else is an outline of activity.

 The centrepiece – masterpiece even – of the exhibition is Merriment (2004) and also, at 2.5ft by 3.5ft, the largest.
-The background is now a brilliant, almost neon indigo blue on one side and an equally luminous green on the other, enveloping a social event that looks like it’s rocking well into the night!
+The background is now a brilliant, neon-like indigo blue on one flank and an equally luminous green on the other – backdropping a social event that looks like it’s rocking well into the night!

 Nike Davies-Okundaye: The Power of One Woman runs at The Gallery of African Art (45 Albermarle Street, London W1S 4JL) until 6th February 2016.